This document describes a step-by-step guide to building and running a Docker container.

 The first image containing the SDK is required for the intermediate container, which will assemble the application by repairing all the dependencies, and then execute the process of publishing the

-After installation, if everything went well, executing the next command:
+After installation, if everything went well, execute the next command:

 We should see something similar to this: